Your Labiaplasty Questions Answered

 After labiaplasty, scarring should be minimal and well-concealed by the natural contours or wrinkles of the area.
 Often, labiaplasty patients find that even their OB/GYN does not notice any scarring or signs that they have had surgery.

 For many labiaplasty patients, their increased self-confidence and reduced labial tissue improves their experience with intercourse.
 Sensation should not be negatively affected whatsoever and in many cases is improved following labiaplasty.
 Throughout the procedure, your surgeon will take care to avoid causing any injury to the clitoris to prevent damage or loss of sensitivity.
 It is important to avoid intercourse for at least six weeks after labiaplasty to ensure you have fully healed.

 Schedule a Consultation

 To learn more about labiaplasty, schedule a consultation with Dr. Mahabir, or Dr. Kurtovic.
-Call Tucson Plastic Surgery in Tucson, Arizona at (520) 751-1225 or contact us online to schedule your appointment.
+Contact us online to schedule your appointment.